Trial Management Conferences & Trial Briefs

-A trial management conference (sometimes called a TMC) is a meeting with a judge or master to discuss how the trial of your case will precede (Rule 12-2).
+A trial management conference (sometimes called a TMC) is a meeting with a judge or associate judge to discuss how the trial of your case will proceed (Rule 12-2).

 Read the Rules